Thiele/Small parameters: Measurement techniques

 A second method is the constant voltage measurement, where the driver is excited by a constant voltage, and the current passing through the coil is measured.
 The excitation voltage divided by the measured current equals the impedance.

-A common source of error using these first two methods is the use of inexpensive AC metres.
-Most inexpensive metres are designed to measure residential power frequencies (50–60 Hz) and are increasingly inaccurate at other frequencies (e.g., below 40 Hz or above a few hundred hertz).
+A common source of error using these first two methods is the use of inexpensive AC voltage meters.
+Most inexpensive meters are designed to measure residential power frequencies (50–60 Hz) and are increasingly inaccurate at other frequencies (e.g., below 40 Hz or above a few hundred hertz).
 In addition, distorted or non–sine wave signals can cause measurement inaccuracies.
 Inexpensive voltmeters are also not very accurate or precise at measuring current and can introduce appreciable series resistance, which causes measurement errors.

 A third method is a response to the deficiencies of the first two methods.
 It uses a smaller (e.g., 10 ohm) series resistor and measurements are made of the voltage across the driver, the signal generator, and/or series resistor for frequencies around resonance.
 Although tedious, and not often used in manual measurements, simple calculations exist which allow the true impedance magnitude and phase to be determined.
 This is the method used by many computer loudspeaker measurement systems.
 When this method is used manually, the result of taking the three measurements is that their ratios are more important than their actual value, removing the effect of poor meter frequency response.